ZerBea/hcxtools/README.md

 Warning
 --------------

-You must use wlandump-ng and wlanresponse only on networks you have permission to do this.
+You must use wlandump-ng and wlanresponse only on networks you have permission to do this, because wlandump-ng/wlanresponse are able to prevent complete wlan traffic wlandump-ng/wlanresponse are able to capture handshakes from not connected clients wlandump-ng/wlanresponse are able to capture handshakes from 5GHz clients on 2.4GHz wlandump-ng/wlanresponse are able to capture extended EAPOL (RADIUS, GSM-SIM, WPS) wlandump-ng/wlanresponse are able to capture passwords from the wlan traffic